Alone with Myself

-From 2006 till 2011, Natalya attended Nizhny Novgorod Art College, which she successfully completed and received praise of the Board of the State Attestation Commission for graduation work.
+From 2006 to 2011, Natalya attended Nizhny Novgorod Art College, which she completed and received the praise of the Board of the State Attestation Commission for graduation work.

-From 2012 till 2018 – study at the Saint-Petersburg State Academic Institute of Painting, Sculpture and Architecture named after I.E. Repin.
-She received a diploma with honors with a top grade for the graduation work “The Medieval Theatre”.
+From 2012 to 2018 – study at the Saint-Petersburg State Academic Institute of Painting, Sculpture and Architecture, named after, I.E. Repin.
+She received a diploma with honours with a top grade for the graduation work “The Medieval Theatre”.

-From 2014 till 2018 – study at the studio of monumental painting under the guidance of Professor S.N.
+From 2014 to 2018 – study at the studio of monumental painting under the guidance of Professor S.N.
 Repin.

-Permanent participant of city, all-Russian and international collective and solo exhibitions.
+Permanent participant in the city, all-Russian and international collective and solo exhibitions.
 Works are in private collections of Russia, USA, Austria, Spain, China, Great Britain, Turkey, Australia, Canada and Finland.

 2010 – All-Russian art exhibition “The Young Artists of Russia”.

-From 2014 till 2017 – participation in exhibitions in Beijing, Xian, Chengdu, Suzhou, Shandong, China.
+From 2014 to 2017 – I participated in exhibitions in Beijing, Xian, Chengdu, Suzhou, and Shandong, China.

 2015 – solo exhibition in the gallery “Obrisovka” (Portrayal), eco-loft More Place, Saint Petersburg.